czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 # Obligatory word clouds

-Every other post about NLP seems to have one of these.
+Every other post about NLP seems to have one of these sections.
 To this day I'm not sure what word clouds could actually be used for, but they certainly look cool.
 Here are a few I found interesting.

 #### Bernie Sanders